-One of man’s earliest observations in defining-the-elements must have been that there were in fact three states of matter, namely: Solid, Liquid, and Gas.
+Man's earliest observations at defining-the-elements must have been that there were in fact three states of matter, namely: Solid, Liquid, and Gas.

 Credit Google Images